safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 # AuthKitBasePack

 To be used as part of the Auth Kit, new packs need to extend the `AuthKitBasePack` class.
 This abstract class provides a common interface that subclasses must implement.
-It provides the specific Safe common functionality that any custom implementation can take leverage.
+It provides the specific Safe common functionality that any custom implementation can leverage.

 ## Install dependencies